 There’s just something about ragtag teams of extended families trying to get by after an apocalypse.
 It feels like a particularly American fantasy — that when the chips are down, we’ll all put aside our petty differences, realize what’s truly important and come together to kick some ass, whether it be Nazi or Commie or even alien or zombie.
 The point is that our melting pot really doesn’t get cooking until the heat is applied and the burner’s on high.

 The United States of America in both of them is a vast wasteland, but not the kind that comes from crappy TV.
 These two worlds are places where there are only a few survivors left after a global extinction event.
-Neither series cares too much about how we got in these extreme circumstances, each episode stays focused on what we do after the hammer comes down.
+Both shows focus on the extreme circumstances of the few who make it through an apocalypse with episodes focused on what we do after the hammer comes down.

 The Walking Dead is about existential survival.
 There’s nobody to get revenge on, just pitiable but lethal former humans to avoid at all costs.
 Falling Skies, on the other hand, is about fighting back against a military occupation by being willing to give up your own life to give humanity another shot.

 It should come as no surprise that both of these series have some pretty loyal fans — there’s even a decent amount of overlap between them — but, as you know, we don’t do ties here.
 We pick winners.
 Even in worlds full of losers.

 Imagine waking up one day from a coma and realizing the world has been taken over by flesh-eating zombies.
 That’s what happens to Sheriff’s Deputy Rick Grimes (Andrew Lincoln).
 If that sounds a little like the set-up to 28 Days Later, yep, that’s right.
 Hey, this is a zombie show.
 It’s about execution, not originality.
 For real.